 The Dragon Lady has survived yet another defense budget review.
 Although its future was examined as the Pentagon crafted the FY2021 request, the program survived intact.
-Instead, all 20 of the Global Hawk Block 30s that serve alongside the U-2 at Beale, were dumped.
+Instead, all 20 of the Global Hawk Block 30s that serve alongside the U-2 at Beale, are to be dumped.
 Ten Block 40 versions of the UAV based at Grand Forks are being retained.

 “This budget request prioritizes ISR capabilities that are more adaptable, more survivable, and less manpower-intensive,” explained US Air Force budget official Maj Gen John Pletcher.
 For years, this website has been saying exactly that, when discussing the relative merits of the U-2 versus the Global Hawk.
 I also covered these issues in detail in my book DRAGON LADY TODAY.